 - Fees to Dentist – Root canal prices vary across the U.S., but let’s use a standard price of $900.

 - Max Marketing Expense – For this expense, let’s say LA Smiles is willing to spend up to $300 to acquire a patient.
 That’s a 33% max marketing expense.

-- Conversion Rate – If they have a good patient-management system, they should be able to calculate their conversion rate by taking the number of total patients for root canals and divide that by the total number of leads to get a conversion rate.
+- Conversion Rate – If they have a good patient-management system, they should calculate their conversion rate by taking the number of total patients for root canals and dividing that by the total number of leads to get a conversion rate.
 LA Smiles’s conversions rate is 25%—they book 1 in 4 calls.

-- Desired Procedures Per Month – How many procedures does LA Smiles ultimately want to add to their calendar on a monthly basis?
+- Desired Procedures Per Month – How many procedures does LA Smiles ultimately want to add to their calendar every month?
 Let’s say 15.